Computing the twisted $L^2$-Euler characteristic: Universal -torsion L 2-torsion

 \end{lemma} \begin{proof} By Remark~\ref{rmk:weak-iso-DG}, the weak $K_1$ group is generated by $\linn(G)$-invertible matrices, which admit a Dieudonné determinant.
 We can extend $\det$ $\ZZ$-linearly, provided that the relations in Definition~\ref{def:weak-k1} are respected.
 Relation (1) amounts to multiplicativity of the determinant, while (2) requires that

-This is a well known property of the Dieudonné determinant: to prove it, one can nullify $C$ with elementary moves, exploiting invertibility of $A$ or $B$, and then take the Bruhat normal form. \end{proof}
+This is a well-known property of the Dieudonné determinant: to prove it, one can nullify $C$ with elementary moves, exploiting invertibility of $A$ or $B$, and then take the Bruhat normal form. \end{proof}

 The universal $L^2$-torsion is not quite an element of the weak $K_1$ group, being defined up to sign, but we still obtain an invariant

 Since the sign is inconsequential in the definition of the noncommutative Newton polytope, we can define the \emph{$L^2$-torsion polytope}